Table of Contents

 Rick Hinderer may be a famous knifemaker, but as a former firefighter and EMT, he also knows a thing about rescues.
 He put his experience to use in the Gerber Hinderer CLS.

 Standing the Combat Life Saver, the knife features a 3.5-inch partially serrated blade with a large thumb stud for easy opening with gloves.
-The handle also has a seat-belt cutter, glass breaker, and oxygen tank wrench.
+The handle also has a seatbelt cutter, glass breaker, and oxygen tank wrench.

 5. Boker Plus Cop Tool